Here are 10 proven ways to increase blog traffic for free – 100 percent free. The only way they’ll work is with a plan and you can get that here.

 If you feel you have a good handle on goals and marketing for your blog, for example, focus on a bookmarking or calendar plan.
 If you want to increase page views with content, start your growth plan with a survey.

-Somewhere in this article, there is an affiliate link which means at no cost to you, I may receive a commission if you make a purchase.
+Somewhere in this article, there is an affiliate link which means at no cost to you, I may receive a compensation if you make a purchase.
 Here is my full (boring, yet legally compliant) policy.

 Blog Growth Strategy 1: Look at the Data